Elizabeth Fry: Memorials

 There are a number of memorials which commemorate places where Fry lived.
 There are plaques located at her birthplace of Gurney Court in Norwich; her childhood home of Earlham Hall; St. Mildred's Court, City of London, where she lived when she was first married; and Arklow House, her final home and place of death in Ramsgate.
-Her name heads the list on the southern face of the Reformers Monument in Kensal Green Cemetery, London.
-She is depicted in stained glass at All Saints Church, Cambridge alongside Edith Cavell and Josephine Butler.
+Her name heads the list on the southern face of the Reformers' Monument in Kensal Green Cemetery, London.
+She is depicted in stained glass at All Saints' Church, Cambridge alongside Edith Cavell and Josephine Butler.

 Due to her work as a prison reformer, there are several memorials to Elizabeth Fry.
 One of the buildings which make up the Home Office headquarters, 2 Marsham Street, is named after her.
 She is also commemorated in prisons and courthouses, including a terracotta bust in the gatehouse of HM Prison Wormwood Scrubs and a stone statue in the Old Bailey.
 The Canadian Association of Elizabeth Fry Societies honours her memory by advocating for women who are in the criminal justice system.
 They also celebrate and promote a National Elizabeth Fry Week in Canada each May.

 Fry is also commemorated in a number of educational and care-based settings.
 The University of East Anglia's School of Social Work and Psychology is housed in a building named after her.
 There is an Elizabeth Fry Ward at Scarborough General Hospital in North Yorkshire, United Kingdom.
 A road is named for Fry at Guilford College, a school in Greensboro, North Carolina, which was founded by Quakers.
-There is a bust of Elizabeth Fry located in East Ham Library, in the London Borough of Newham.
+There is a bust of Elizabeth Fry located in East Ham Library, in the London Borough of Newham, and East Ham also has streets named Elizabeth Road and Fry Road (after her), and Katherine Road (after her daughter).